Index funds vs. mutual funds: What’s the difference?

 - Low cost – Because they’re based on an index rather than actively managed, index funds tend to be much cheaper to own.
 The fund company doesn’t pay a pricey research staff to find the best investments but instead mechanically copies the index itself.
 So index funds usually charge a low expense ratio to investors.

 - May outperform active managers – Not all index funds are equal, but one of the best — the S&P 500 Index — outperforms the vast majority of investors in a given year and more over time.
+Here are some of the best index funds to consider.

 - Lower taxes – Index funds that are also mutual funds may create lower tax liabilities for investors because they have less turnover.
 This is mostly a non-issue for index ETFs.